Many years of living with chronic illness has made me an expert on staying home.

 More Posts from Esther

-A distinct memory is ingrained in my mind of one of my worst seasons of pain.
-I remember that it was November and my husband was going through an important time at work.
-He was completing a difficult and intense several weeks of training that would hopefully lead to a promotion.
-I was in...
+A Season of Pain A distinct memory is ingrained in my mind of one of my worst seasons of pain.
+I remember that it was November and my husband was going through an important time at...

 Author and Licensed Counselor